 This state page integrates student data, economic contributions, state policies, effective practices, and other resources to learn about and better support the state’s undocumented, other immigrant, and international students in higher education.

-We classify Nevada as a Limited state in terms of inclusive in-state tuition and state financial aid policies for undocumented students.
+We classify Nevada as a Comprehensive Access state in terms of inclusive in-state tuition and state financial aid policies for undocumented students.
 The Portal tracks state policies for undocumented students on in-state tuition, state financial aid, professional and occupational licensure, and driver licenses.

 |All Students in Higher Education in Nevada||118,000|